 4A Hair Type

-The curl pattern of 4A hair is usually visible, and is made of tight coils, roughly the size of a crochet needle.
-This coily hair type is very fragile and can be easily damaged so it’s important to look after it carefully and keep it hydrated at all times with rich hair treatments, leave-ins and butters.
+The curl pattern of type 4A hair is usually visible.
+Made of tight coils, roughly the size of a crochet needle.
+This coily hair type is very fragile and can be easily damaged so it’s important to look after it carefully.
+Keep your tresses hydrated at all times with rich hair treatments, hair butters, and leave-in conditioners.

-4B hair is the first coily hair type that has a ‘Z’ curl pattern.
+4B Hair Type4B hair is the first coily hair type that has a ‘Z’ curl pattern.
 The strands tend to be very fine and delicate, so it’s important not to manipulate them too often.
-Reducing the frequency of hair washing is key to prevent the coils from being stripped of their natural oils.
+Reducing the frequency of hair washing is key to prevent the coils from being stripped of their natural oils, causing dry hair.

 4C Hair Type